rcorcs/cgo18mscr/rebuttal.md

 Yes, our evaluation was not done in a data center.
 However, it is entirely general and should work from mobile systems to data centers.
 We did not mean to suggest that we had evaluated it in all domains.
 We will clarify.

 Yes, the performance improvements are modest because of the small, random search.
-We choose it to allow easy comparison with other metrics.
+We chose it to allow easy comparison with other metrics.
 Better searches (e.g.genetic algorithms) often do much better, but the search technique is orthogonal to our work and not our focus.

 Please see response to A.2 regarding benchmark partitions.

 Figure 9 reports average speedups over O3 optimization level as a % improvement whereas Figure 1 reports improvement as speedup. % improvement and speedup are not the same.
 We will clarify.

 Regarding Oracle-RM performing worse than other methods, these measurements are within the noise floor.
-We will run more times increase the run count to get statistically significant comparisons.
+We will increase the run count to get statistically significant comparisons.

 # Review#107C